We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are a few ways a toe could break.
 These include stress fractures, falls, and dropping an object on the foot.

-Because the symptoms vary so widely and breaks can be mild to severe, it can be difficult to tell the difference between a broken toe and another injury, such as a muscle sprain or a bad bruise.
+Because the symptoms vary so widely and breaks can be mild to severe, many individuals will struggle to tell the difference between a broken toe and another injury, such as a muscle sprain or a bad bruise.

 The symptoms of each type of break are as follows:

-A broken toe is often the result of a painful and significant event, such as falling, stubbing the toe very hard, or dropping an object on the toe.
-These types of breaks are known as traumatic fractures.
+Painful and significant events, such as falling, stubbing the toe very hard, or dropping an object on the toe, can lead to broken toes.
+These types of breaks, known as traumatic fractures, are